dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/converting-between-formats/convert-oft-to-other formats/_index.md

 ---
-title: Convert MSG Files to Various Formats in C#
+title: Convert OFT Files to Various Formats in C#
-ArticleTitle: Convert MSG Files to Various Formats in C#
+ArticleTitle: Convert OFT Files to Various Formats in C#
 type: docs
-weight: 60
+weight: 35
-url: /net/converting-between-formats/convert-msg-to-other-formats
+url: /net/converting-between-formats/convert-oft-to-other-formats
 ---

-Aspose.Email for .NET offers comprehensive functionality for working with a wide range of email formats.
 One of the essential features is the ability to convert OFT (Outlook File Template) files to various other formats, such as EML, EMLX, MSG, MHTML, and more.
-This capability is invaluable for developers looking to streamline email processing and ensure compatibility across different email clients and platforms.
 In this section, we will guide you through the process of converting OFT files to these formats, highlighting the straightforward and efficient methods provided by Aspose.Email for .NET.

 When converting OFT files to other formats using Aspose.Email for .NET, several key components are involved in the process.
 Here's a detailed breakdown of these components: